 However, we knew that we would have to step up our game to post on her site…so without much further delay, check out our recipe of Bo Luc Lac (Vietnamese Shaking Beef) on Rasa Malaysia.

-1.5 lbs beef sirloin (or any cut you like) cut into 1″ cubes
+- 1.5 lbs beef sirloin or tender cut such as filet cut into 1″ cubes

-Prepare vinaigrette by mixing rice vinegar with salt and sugar.
+- Prepare vinaigrette by mixing rice vinegar with salt and sugar.
+Adjust to taste.
 It should be a balance of sour, salty and sweet.

 - Thinly slice the red onion and use about 2 tbs of the vinaigrette to pickle and set aside covered in fridge for about 10 minutes.
 Prepare bed of watercress and tomatoes in a serving platter and set aside.